rix1337/docker-ripper/README.md

 `OPTIONAL_WEB_UI_USERNAME ` and `OPTIONAL_WEB_UI_PASSWORD ` both need to be set to enable http basic auth for the web UI.
 `OPTIONAL_WEB_UI_PATH_PREFIX ` can be used to set a path prefix (e.g. `/ripper-ui`).
 This is useful when you are running multiple services at one domain.

-Some systems are not able to pass through optical drives without this flag `--privileged`

 ### Please note